 The play, set in the the 1950’s, sets out to answer the hypothetical.
 It follows the working-class Younger family as they deal with the death of Big Walter, the family’s head, and subsequently what to do with the 10,000 life insurance check they are to inherit.

 The family eagerly awaits the arrival of the insurance check, which has the potential to make their long deferred dreams come true.
 However, the Youngers begin to have conflicting ideas of what to do with the money, resulting in familial tension and an ensuing misuse of the check.
-For example, Ruth wants to move her family out of the ghetto of South Side Chicago and into a nicer suburban neighborhood.
+The family matriarch Ruth wants to move her family out of the ghetto of South Side Chicago and into a nicer suburban neighborhood.
 She is influenced by the 50’s ideals of the white picket fence and perfect nuclear family.
-Lee, on the other hand, wants to use the money to invest in a liquor store.
+Her husband Lee, on the other hand, wants to use the money to invest in a liquor store.

-In the backdrop of the play is the ever-looming reality that even if the family were to agree on a unified vision, and successfully do everything within their possible wheelhouse of power to make their dream materialize, the existing social realities of the time (that are completely out of their influence) would still deem their dreams an impossibility.
-Their dreams (no matter what they are) are damned to exist as mere follies perennially relegated to the darkness of their closed eyes rather than seeing the light of day.
+In the backdrop of the play is the ever-looming reality that even if the family were to agree on a unified vision, and successfully do everything within their possible wheelhouse of power to make their dream materialize, the existing social realities of the time are completely out of their control.
+These barriers would still deem their dreams an impossibility.
+Their dreams, no matter what they are, are damned to exist as mere follies, perennially relegated to the darkness of their closed eyes rather than ever seeing the light of day.

 Hopefully these recommendations can help you learn something new, or remember something previously learned.